 There are ladies and gentlemen out there who haven’t yet played petanque but are interested in learning it.
 Perhaps they saw it being played while they were on vacation in France, or they saw it in the movie A Year In Provence, and it looked fun.
 They’d like to buy some petanque boules and try it out.

 If you are one of these wonderful people, I have two things to say to you.
-(1) It really is fun!
-(2) Be be warned about shopping on amazon.com.
-What you will find on amazon.com will almost certainly NOT be what you want.
+First: it really is fun!
+Second: What you find on amazon.com almost certainly is NOT what you want.
+That’s because if you want to play petanque—

 Are you a petanque player who is interested in learning how to shoot, or in learning how to shoot better?
 The WIRED web site has a new video that you will find interesting.
 The video is about “shooting” a basketball (making free throws), but the considerations involved are basically the same as those in petanque shooting.
 In both cases you are trying to launch a ball toward a very small target with consistency and accuracy.
 The video is HERE.
 It is full of stimulating ideas that you can apply to your own shooting practice.